magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

 ```

 After having read the values from the input fields of the shopping
-form, the client-site `calculate` function calls the `remote-callback` one,
+form, the client-site `calculate` function calls `remote-callback`,
 which accepts:

 * the keywordize remote function name (i.e., `:calculate`);
 * a vector of arguments to be passed to the remote function (i.e.,
   `[quantity price tax discount]`);
-* an anonymous function which receives the result (i.e., `%`) from the
+* an anonymous function which receives the result of the
-  remote calculation through the `remote-callback` call, then formats
-  the result (i.e., `.toFixed`) and finally manipulates the DOM by
+  remote calculation (i.e. `%`), then formats the result via `.toFixed`, and
-  setting the value of the `total` input field (i.e., `set-value!`) to
-  the formatted one.
+  saves it into the DOM using `set-value!` as before.

 Congratulations!
 You implemented a very simple, yet representative
 Ajax web application by using CLJS on the client-side and CLJ on the
 server-side.

-# Make you a favor
+# Bonus Section

 > NOTE 4: The images of this paragraph have been generated with a
 > previous version of `shoreleave` libs. *Mutatis Mutandis* (e.g.,